Maciek03102003/StreamMyHeart/README.md

 > **Warning:** This plugin consumes significant CPU resources.

 ## Download
+Download the latest installation packages from [here](https://github.com/Maciek03102003/PulseOBS/releases).

 ### Windows
 (TODO: Add download link and instructions)

 ### MacOs
-Download the installation package from (TODO: Add link).

-1. Double-click PACKAGE_NAME.pkg to open the installer.
+1. Double-click `.pkg` file to open the installer.

 2. Follow the on-screen instructions to complete the installation.